-Pediatric/Neonate surgical services at Mission Bay include: cardiac, thoracic, vascular, orthopedic, spine, otolaryngology head and neck surgery (OHNS), oralmaxilla, plastic, general, gynecological, genitourinary, neurological, kidney and liver transplant, and fetal surgery.
-Mission Bay adult surgical service specialize in oncology and include: orthopedic, OHNS, Oralmaxilla, plastic, general surgery, gynecology, and genitourinary.
+Pediatric/Neonate surgical services at Mission Bay include: cardiac, thoracic, vascular, orthopaedic, spine, otolaryngology head and neck surgery (OHNS), oralmaxilla, plastic, general, gynecological, genitourinary, neurological, kidney and liver transplant, and fetal surgery.
+Mission Bay adult surgical services specialize in oncology and include: orthopaedic, OHNS, oralmaxilla, plastic, general surgery, gynecology, and genitourinary.

-UCSF surgical nurses are trained specialists in the procedures they assist with.
+UCSF surgical nurses are trained specialists in the procedures in which they assist.
 They have gone through advanced training in their surgical specialties, so they are equipped to provide the best possible patient care.
 Many of these nurses have specialty certifications and advanced competencies to care for complex patient such as those under-going complex cardiac and transplant procedures.

-All UCSF perianesthesia (pre-operative and recovery room) nurses are Critical Care Nurses who specialize in pain management and the care of surgical patients recovering from the effects of anesthetic drugs.
-They are all ACLS certified and, if they care for children, are also PALS certified.
+All UCSF perianesthesia (preoperative and postanesthesia care areas) nurses are Critical Care Nurses who specialize in pain management and the care of surgical patients recovering from the effects of anesthetic drugs.
+They are all Advanced Cardiac Life Support (ACLS) certified and, if they care for children, are also Pediatric Advanced Life Support (PALS) certified.
 Many of these nurses have additional specialty certifications.

 Surgical and Perianesthesia nurses participate in a variety of councils to improve patient care, further nursing practice and research, the professional development of their staff, as well as support the diverse needs of our patient populations and their families.